KIT-ISAS/RTCF/README.md

 Chances are good that the RTCF also works on ROS Noetic and ROS Kinetic, although this is not tested.

 For real-time execution, the [PREEMPT_RT kernel patch](https://wiki.linuxfoundation.org/realtime/documentation/howto/applications/preemptrt_setup) is used.
 Please note, that the real-time performance of your controller will heavily depend on the proper setup of PREEMPT_RT.
-However, your controllers can also run on a non real-time system if reduced performance (e.g., jitter, missed deadlines) is acceptable.
+However, your controllers can also run on a non-real-time system if reduced performance (e.g., jitter, missed deadlines) is acceptable.

 ### Installation